 During the meeting there will also be a public presentation launching the final report of the Africa Domain Name System market study commissioned by ICANN.
 The report highlights the strengths & weaknesses in the Domain Name Service (DNS) sector in Africa and develops recommendations on how to advance the industry to better utilize the opportunities available & address identified challenges.

 ICANN59 is also the third meeting since the IANA Stewardship Transition, and a platform for the new empowered community that has taken over the reigns of the Internet’s system of unique identifiers.
 So another topic of interest is the Empowered Community.
-Through this mechanism, the international Internet community, through ICANN’s Supporting Organizations (SOs) and Advisory Committees (ACs) can organize under California law to legally enforce community powers.
+Through this mechanism, the international Internet community, through ICANN’s Supporting Organizations (SOs) & Advisory Committees (ACs) can organize under California law to legally enforce community powers.

 As Africa continues to increase its online presence, ICANN hopes that more new users will participate in the ICANN community to ensure their continent’s unique perspective is reflected in DNS policies.